-University of Mysore is centre of rich education system of India: PM Modi
+Efforts being made to make India a global hub of higher education: PM Modi

 The university said that it will confer honorary doctorate on Infosys Foundation chairperson and author Sudha Murty during the convocation.

-According to reports, the Crawford Hall premises have been sanitized ahead of the event and seating arrangements have been made for only 100 dignitaries which include 30 gold medal winners.
+The Crawford Hall premises have been sanitised and seating arrangements have been made for only 100 dignitaries which include 30 gold medal winners.

-The sanitization measures have been taken keeping in mind the COVID-19 pandemic which has incorporated a restriction on large public gatherings in order to contain the pandemic.
+The sanitisation measures have been taken keeping in mind the COVID-19 pandemic which has incorporated a restriction on large public gatherings in order to contain the pandemic.

-"Honourable Chancellor has approved one candidate for an honorary degree.Sudha Murty, Chairperson of Infosys Foundation, will be conferred," Vice Chancellor prof G Hemanth Kumar told reporters in Mysuru on Friday.

 The University of Mysore was established in 1916.
 It was the sixth university in the country and the first in Karnataka.